Print Design | Personal

 This project was included in the Queer Spectra Arts Festival (2020) and the Senior BFA Showcase (SUU, 2021)

-I grew up hearing stories about the value of uniqueness, but I quickly learned that the ways in which I was different weren’t okay.
-Traumatic incidents were regular, and in the past four years, I planned how I would end my life more than ten times.
+I grew up hearing stories about the value of uniqueness, but I quickly learned the ways in which I was different weren’t acceptable.
+Trauma escalated in waves, and during my four years in college, I planned how I would end my life more than ten times.

 And I’m one of the lucky ones.

-In over 70 countries, openly living as a gender-fluid homosexual would result in imprisonment or execution.
-The struggle to balance identity and safety creates the trauma that characterizes queer stories, both in the U.S. and abroad.
+In over 70 countries, openly living as a queer person would result in imprisonment or execution.
+The struggle to balance identity and safety creates the trauma that characterizes LGBTQ stories, both in the U.S. and abroad.
 But if I’ve learned anything from those nights sobbing in the shower, it’s that discovering how to love yourself unapologetically makes the pain worth it.

-This exhibit proclaims, perhaps stubbornly, that love will always find a way.
-This proclamation is made in the official languages of those 70 countries that criminalize their LGBTQ citizens.
+This exhibit proclaimed, perhaps stubbornly, that love will always find a way.
+This proclamation is made in the official languages of those 70 countries that criminalize queer identity.

 Photo of three triangular frames on the wall with a pedestal holding a book and stickers in the center